 Often considered one of the best rivers for canoeing or kayaking in the state, the Illinois River in Tahlequah features over 60 miles of tree-lined shoreline and a gentle, Class II current perfect for beginners.
-Plan your trip and stay at one of the many resorts along the riverbanks or camp at Elephant Rock Nature Park.
+Plan your trip and stay at one of the many resorts along the riverbanks or camp at Arrowhead Resort.

 Claremore’s JM Davis Arms & Historical Museum is the largest privately owned arms museum in the world.
 Much more than just a firearms collection, the museum features guns used by Old West outlaws, vintage movie posters, musical instruments, steins, artifacts, antiques and more.
 There’s something for everyone, from history lovers to gun enthusiasts, to admire at the JM Davis Museum.

 Known as Oklahoma’s “Little Italy,” Krebs is home to some of the best Italian food in the state.
 Head to Pete’s Place, a combination microbrewery and restaurant, for authentic family-style platters of Italian classics like chicken parmesan and spaghetti with meatballs.
-Roseanna’s Italian Food and Isle of Capri also serve stand-out pasta dishes, while Lovera’s Italian Grocery has carried imported Italian treats since 1946.
+Roseanna’s Italian Food also serves stand-out pasta dishes, while Lovera’s Italian Grocery has carried imported Italian treats, sausages and cheeses since 1946.

 Oklahoma’s lakes are famously uncrowded, so head out on the water to enjoy miles of scenic shoreline, as well as a variety of watersports and seasonal events that equal unrivaled opportunities for summertime fun.
 With hundreds of lakes both big and small, there is more shoreline in Oklahoma than the Gulf and Atlantic coasts combined.
 These bodies of water have it all from stand up paddle boarding at Lake Murray State Park to mini-golf on the shores of Lake Eufaula.